 Self-reflections on the field

 Urban, hip hop and street dance styles in their contemporary configurations mostly represent intact cultures and street habitus stemming from traditions of non-western/colonised countries.
-They are based on the reappropriation and bricolage of these local traditions, generated mainly in the U.S. during the 70s, whilst they carry their own histories, local and translocal meanings and heritages.
-Their moving patterns and kinetic languages encapsulate and reflect both social normativities and antinormativities through embodiments of elusive and imperceptible movements of an everyday urban reality mingled with ethnic traditions which in turn take new allegorical meaning when placed under different musical genres such as hip hop, house, disco, afrobeats, dancehall music, funky breakbeats and electro.
+They are based on the reappropriation and bricolage of these local traditions, generated mainly in the US during the 70s, whilst they carry their own histories, local and translocal meanings and heritages.
+Their moving patterns and kinetic languages encapsulate and reflect both social normativities and antinormativities through embodiments of elusive and imperceptible movements of an everyday urban reality.
+This is mingled with ethnic traditions which in turn take new allegorical meanings when placed under different musical genres such as hip hop, house, disco, afrobeats, dancehall music, funky breakbeats and electro.

 On the other hand, cisgender and queer appropriations of hip hop, street and urban dance styles engender different subjectivations, performative politics and embodiments; usually more conventionalities and securities in the first case and more unconventionalities and fluidities in the second case.
 However cisgenderness or even queerness do not automatically and unconditionally entail or pre-suppose a body-without-organs.
 In this text, drawing from my research material on women’s performativities among different hip hop, street and urban dance styles I offer some reflections on the fragile moments where cisgender female bodies in hip hop and urban dance styles configure formless formations and bodies-without-organs in respect to different women’s subjectivities, dance embodiments, narratives and performativities in Greece.
 These bodies create subversive performancescapes and body assemblages.